akveo/nebular/docs/articles/design-system/custom-theme.md

   }
 ```

-Now new theme is enable, let's modify it.
+Now the new theme is enabled, let's modify it.
 <hr>

 ## Start with Basic